 I have clicked on the Blackboard icon in mySTC, but my courses are not available or not listed.

 Beginning of Semester: Students may login to Blackboard early, but the courses will not be available for students to access until the first day of class.
 Double check your registration to make sure you are still enrolled and email your instructor if you are concerned.

 Students who Register Late: Students who register late may have to wait up to 24 hours to gain access to the Blackboard course.
 If your course does not appear within 24 hours, check your registration and contact your instructor.

-First Week of Semester: If your course disappears, this most likely means you were purged due to financial aid or no-showed for not adhering to the “getting started” expectations.
+First Week of Semester: If your course disappears, this most likely means you were purged due to financial aid or no-showed for not adhering to the No Show Requirements.
 Contact your instructor.